Dual-Channel Multiplex Graph Neural Networks for Recommendation

 \subsection{Implicit Relation Chain Effect Learner}

-In this section, we aim to learn the impact of implicit relation chains within behavior patterns on node representation.
-We first learn multi-relation embeddings of users and items through LightGCN, and then obtain node relation-chain embeddings by capturing the effect of relation chains corresponding to basic behavior patterns.
+In this section, we are to learn the impact of implicit relation chains within behavior patterns on node representation.
+First we learn multi-relational embeddings of users and items through LightGCN and then obtain node relation-chain embeddings by capturing the effect of relation chains corresponding to BBPs.